kulagin-dev/kulagin.dev/content/works/abc-logistik.md

 Regular complexity site for Russian logistic company, made solely by myself from the ground.
 Some features (menu items) client decided to implement in the future.

-Tools used: RoR 3.2, MySQL (not my decision), simple_form, strong_parameters, rubytree, active_admin, compass-rails, bootstrap-sass, rspec, capybara, factory_girl_rails, livereload, capistrano, passenger.
+Tools used:

+- Ruby on Rails 3.2
+- MySQL (not my decision)
+- simple_form
+- strong_parameters (while using Ruby on Rails 3.2)
+- rubytree
+- active_admin
+- compass-rails
+- bootstrap-sass
+- rspec
+- capybara
+- factory_girl_rails
+- livereload
+- capistrano
+- passenger